 - For laws enacted before 1970, use the CIS Index for 1789-1969.
 CIS also has published indexes for the Serial Set (indexing committee reports), Hearings, Unpublished House and Senate Hearings, and Committee Prints.
 There are other indexes that aid in researching older laws.
 This chart provides links to this information.

-- Arnold & Porter Legislative History Collection: This set of databases in Westlaw contains legislative histories for approximately three dozen major laws as compiled by the law firm of Arnold & Porter.
-Each legislative history is a separate database in Westlaw, available at: U.S. Federal Materials > Legislative History > Arnold & Porter Collection - Legislative Histories.
+- Arnold & Porter Legislative History Collection This set of databases in Westlaw containg legislative histories for approximately three dozen major laws as compiled by the law firm of Arnold & Porter.

-THOMAS is the legislative documents database from the Library of Congress, and it is particularly useful if you seek recent materials.
+Congress.gov is the legislative documents database from the Library of Congress, and it is particularly useful if you seek recent materials.
 You can search or browse to the "Bill Summary & Status" for each bill or law.
 Click on "Text of Legislation" to see the full text of all versions of the bill," and on "All Congressional Actions" to see its chronological history, with links to full text of the documents produced (no hearings).
 Dates of coverage for different types of legislative documents varies.
-Check the coverage page in THOMAS for available dates for each type of document.

 Use the following sources to find commentary on information on specific bills and laws.